-Fragile X and Down syndromes share signalling pathway for intellectual disabilityAugust 3rd, 2012 in Genetics /
+Fragile X and Down syndromes share signalling pathway for intellectual disabilityAugust 3, 2012 in Medicine & Health / Genetics

 Intellectual disability due to Fragile X and Down syndromes involves similar molecular pathways report researchers in The EMBO Journal.
 The two disorders share disturbances in the molecular events that regulate the way nerve cells develop dendritic spines, the small extensions found on the surface of nerve cells that are crucial for communication in the brain.

 "We have shown for the first time that some of the proteins altered in Fragile X and Down syndromes are common molecular triggers of intellectual disability in both disorders," said Kyung-Tai Min, one of the lead authors of the study and a professor at Indiana University and the Ulsan National Institute of Science and Technology in Korea.
 "Specifically, two proteins interact with each other in a way that limits the formation of spines or protrusions on the surface of dendrites."
 He added: "These outgrowths of the cell are essential for the formation of new contacts with other nerve cells and for the successful transmission of nerve signals.
 When the spines are impaired, information transfer is impeded and mental retardation takes hold."